newrelic/newrelic-opentelemetry-examples/other-examples/collector/internal-telemetry-infra-relationships/README.md

-# Monitoring Hosts with OpenTelemetry Collector
+# Monitoring the OpenTelemetry Collector

-This example demonstrates configuring the [internal telemetry](https://opentelemetry.io/docs/collector/internal-telemetry/) of an OTel Collector in way that also provides infrastructure relationships between the collector and its host and container.
+The OpenTelemetry Collector can be configured to emit its [internal telemetry](https://opentelemetry.io/docs/collector/internal-telemetry/).
+This enables you to observe and monitor the health of your collectors.
+This example demonstrates how to configure the collector's internal telemetry and send it to New Relic to light up New Relic's collector observability experience.
+The example also demonstrates how to use the collector to instrument the host and container the collector is running on.
+As a result, relationships are created in New Relic between the collector and its host and container.

 ## Architecture

 ```mermaid
 flowchart LR
   subgraph Collector